TiagoAdriaNunes/shiny_spotify/README.md

     install.packages(c("rhino", "renv"))
     ```

-3. **Create a .Renviron file with the Spotify API key/secret (who can be gerated in the url: [https://developer.spotify.com/dashboard/create]**:
+3. **Create a .Renviron file with the Spotify API key/secret (which can be generated at the following URL: [https://developer.spotify.com/dashboard/create](https://developer.spotify.com/dashboard/create)):**
     ```r
     SPOTIFY_CLIENT_ID=your_client_id
     SPOTIFY_CLIENT_SECRET=your_client_secret
     ```

 4. **Install the required packages**: